vincentdebakker/CRISPRi-seq/README.md

 The pipeline can return three files, depending on user input parameters:
 1. A .fasta file with all sequences for which sgRNAs were designed.
 2. A .csv file with all identified binding sites for all identified candidate sgRNAs.
 Results as returned by `sgRNAefficiencyMC()`.
 3. A .csv file with one optimal sgRNA per annotated feature.
 Filtered version of number 2.
 Includes an extra column `maxOffreprAct`, indicating the maximum off-target `reprAct` score found for that sgRNA - binding site combination.
+Also includes four extra columns containing forward (`forward`) and reverse (`reverse`) sgRNA base-pairing strands for sgRNA library construction, and forward (`oligoForward`) and reverse (`oligoReverse`) oligo's to be ordered to construct the annealed sgRNA library pool.

 # sgRNA binding site evaluation